Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 to ensure that the experiments run within specific threshold.

 ## AutoML Experiment

+### AutoML settings

+The AutoML experiment was set to timeout after _ minutes  with a compute instance using DS__

 Using AutoML, the model of choice was the Voting Ensemble classifier which is a machine learning model that trains on an ensemble of numerous models and predicts an output (class) based on their highest probability of chosen class as the output.